sullof/require-or-mock/README.md

 ```
 After the first run, you will see that a mock file is created where needed.

-Notice that the optional parameter are interchangeable and the following works as weel
+Notice that the optional parameter are interchangeable, and the following works as well
 ```
 AWS.config.loadFromPath(requireOrMock('awsConfig.json', {
   accessKeyId: '',